camcoleman21/implementing-active-directory/README.md

 <img width="2880" height="1716" alt="image" src="https://github.com/user-attachments/assets/8ca03125-0eae-4d67-8e96-8c889b54fe12" />
 </p>
 <p>
-Please ensure that Client-1's DNS settings are configured to use DC-1's Private IP address.
+Please ensure that Client-1's DNS settings are configured to use DC-1's Private IP address (verify using ipconfig /all within PowerShell).
 From the Client-1 VM, navigate to the Rename this PC (Advanced) settings, select 'Change' to change the domain, switch to 'Member of domain: mydomain.com', and log in using the domain admin's login credentials.
 Restart the machine to implement the change and verify that client-1 shows up in ADUC under the 'Computers' Organizational Unit.
 Log back into Client-1 as the Domain Admin and within the system properties, select Remote Desktop, and allow 'Domain Users' to access the remote desktop.
 To see more on creating a Group Policy that applies this to many systems, <a href="https://github.com/camcoleman21/group-policy-and-account-management">click the link here.</a>

 </p>
 <br />